mui/mui-x/docs/data/data-grid/filtering/filtering.md

 Filtering can be run server-side by setting the `filterMode` prop to `server`, and implementing the `onFilterModelChange` handler.

-Below is a very simple demo on how you could achieve server-side filtering.
+The example below demonstrates how to achieve server-side filtering.

 {{"demo": "ServerFilterGrid.js", "bg": "inline"}}